doublej01/Social-Network-Modeling/readme.md

 - Word Embedding

 6. **Advanced Modeling**
-- Random Forest Regressor
+- Fine tune hyperparameters
-- XGBoost Regressor
+- Cross validation
-- Evaluation metrics: MAE and R-squared
+- Grid search

 7. **Summary & Business Implications**
 - Overall summary of the findings
 - Limitations and Next steps
 - Business objectives and impacts on the society